 · 1949 Pleasant Plains School closed down.
 The school was operated by the ancestors of present-day Meherrin Nation members.
 No slaves or descendants of slaves were permitted to attend for fear that they would learn to read and write.
 According to oral history, there was a "comb test" to determine eligibility, and there were a few white students, who were from Indian families, and were "Indian" or "Mulatto" on paper.
 This was an effort at self-determination- Indian families having a say in the education of their own children.
 The Pleasant Plains School is not to be confused with the C.S.
 Brown School.

-In attendance were members of the Bizzell, Boon, Brown, Collins, Flood, Hall, Hunter, Lewis, Manley, Reid, Reynolds, and Weaver families, etc; ancestors of enrolled Meherrins.
+In attendance were members of the Bizzell, Boon, Brown, Collins, Flood, Hall, Hunter, Lewis, Manley, Melton, Reid, Reynolds, Simmons, and Weaver families, etc; ancestors of enrolled Meherrins.
 The Pleasant Plains School operated for a number of years across the street from the Pleasant Plains Church.

 · 1969 Over 600 Meherrin descendants were recorded as residing on the Six Nations Grand River reservation.
 They had relocated along with the Tuscarora and other Indigenous nations.